sukantg/eth-prague-2025/README.md

 - Add dispute resolution window
 - Integrate IPFS or Filecoin for metadata
-- Escrow auto-release on timeout (optional)
+- Escrow auto-release on timeout
-- Frontend via Scaffold-ETH v2 + World App MiniKit

 Built by Sukant Ghosh